Matt-Shenkman/conversational-booking-agent/README.md

 - Defaults to querying the **current month plus two** if no months are specified.
 - Assistant only allows booking of times that were confirmed as available.
-- Assistant will **only call `getSlotsForMonths` once per session**, unless:
+- Assistant will **only call `getSlotsForMonths` once per session if specified**, unless:
   - A booking fails due to an invalid date/time
-  - The user explicitly requests availability for another month
+  - The user explicitly requests availability for another month that wasn't previously queried.
 - User must **confirm name, email, and time** before a booking is attempted.

 ---